ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-16-day16-no-ceasefire-104-brent-fomc.md

 ## Bottom Line | The Week That Defines Q2

 This is the most consequential week of 2026 so far.
-On Monday: NVIDIA GTC keynote — the AI narrative's biggest moment of the quarter.
+On Monday: NVIDIA GTC keynote: the AI narrative's biggest moment of the quarter.
 Tuesday-Wednesday: FOMC meeting with a dot plot that must account for a war, an oil shock, and an economy where consumer sentiment just hit 2026 lows.
-Thursday: Micron and FedEx — the AI-demand and global-trade bellwethers.
+Thursday: Micron and FedEx: the AI-demand and global-trade bellwethers.
 Each one of these is independently market-moving; together they create a volatility cluster that demands disciplined positioning.
 Our base case: the Fed holds and hawks the dot plot (60%).
 Markets sell off 1–1.5% on Wednesday, partially recover Thursday if MU beats.
 The war backdrop makes every data point binary: good news is insufficient, bad news amplified.
 Capital preservation remains the mandate until either (a) a genuine ceasefire path emerges or (b) the Fed signals it sees a growth emergency.
 Neither is likely this week.
 Own energy.
 Own gold.
 Own defence.
 Size everything else down.

 ---